1 / 6

 The Czech Philharmonic’s extraordinary and proud history reflects both its location at the very heart of Europe and the Czech Republic’s turbulent political history, for which Smetana’s Má vlast (My Homeland) has become a potent symbol.
 The Orchestra gave its first full rendition of Má vlast in a brewery in Smíchov in 1901; in 1925 under Chief Conductor Václav Talich, Má vlast was the Orchestra’s first live broadcast and, five years later, the first work that the Orchestra committed to disc.
 During the Nazi occupation, when Goebbels demanded that the Orchestra perform in Berlin and Dresden, Talich programmed Má vlast as an act of defiance; while in 1945 Rafael Kubelík conducted the work as a ‘concert of thanks’ for the newly liberated Czechoslovakia.
-Forty five years later, Má vlast was Kubelík’s choice to mark Czechoslovakia’s first free elections and, this year, Decca Classics released Jiří Bělohlávek’s recording of Má vlast made at the time of the 2014 Prague Spring Festival to mark the 100th anniversary of Czechoslovak independence.
+45 years later, Má vlast was Kubelík’s choice to mark Czechoslovakia’s first free elections and in November 2020, Chief Conductor and Music Director Semyon Bychkov and the Czech Philharmonic marked the 30th anniversary of this historic moment with a performance of the full cycle, launching a new annual Velvet Revolution concert series which in 2021 will be led by Principal Guest Conductor Jakub Hrůša..

 As early as the 1920’s, Václav Talich (Chief Conductor 1919-1941) pioneered concerts for workers, young people and other voluntary organisations including the Red Cross, the Czechoslovak Sokol and the Union of Slavic Women and, in 1923 gave three benefit concerts for Russian, Austrian and German players including members of the Vienna and Berlin Philharmonic Orchestras.
-The philosophy continues today, and is equally vibrant.
-In addition to a recently launched Orchestral Academy, a comprehensive education strategy engages with more than 400 schools bringing all ages to the Rudolfinum – some travelling as many as four hours - to hear concerts and participate in masterclasses.
-An inspirational music and song programme for the extensive Romany communities within the Czech Republic and Slovakia has helped many socially excluded families to find a voice.
+The philosophy continues today and is equally vibrant.
+Alongside the Czech Philharmonic’s Orchestral Academy and Jiří Bělohlávek Prize for young musicians, a comprehensive education strategy engages with more than 400 schools bringing all ages to the Rudolfinum – some travelling as many as four hours - to hear concerts and participate in masterclasses.
+An inspirational music and song programme led by singer Ida Kelarová for the extensive Romany communities within the Czech Republic and Slovakia has helped many socially excluded families to find a voice.
+In addition to a newly launched international education exchange with the Royal Academy of Music in London, over lockdown the Orchestra have given seven benefit concerts raising funds for hospitals, charities, and healthcare professionals.
+These concerts have been amongst 18 to be live streamed in 4K to international audiences by the Czech Philharmonic’s producing house Czech Phil Media.

 An early champion of Martinů’s music, the Orchestra premièred his Czech Rhapsody in 1919 and, its detailed inventory of Czech music, undertaken by Václav Talich included the world premières of Martinů’s Half Time (1924), Janáček’s Sinfonietta (1926) and the Prague première of Janáček’s Taras Bulba (1924).
 Rafael Kubelík was also an advocate of Martinů’s music and premièred Field Mass (1946) and Symphony No. 5 (1947), while Karel Ančerl conducted the première of Martinů’s Symphony No. 6 Fantaisies symphoniques (1956).
 Fantaisies symphoniques has also featured twice in the Orchestra’s programmes at the BBC Proms, first in 1969 under Chief Conductor Václav Neumann and then in 2010 under Sir John Eliot Gardiner.